dmytro-feshchenko/java-patterns-learn/README.md

 extends java.io.FilterInputStream to create custom decorator which can be used with java.io.* classes.

-## 4. Simple Factory
+## 4. Simple Factory and Factory Method
 Description:

-Used for encapsulation some mutable part of code designed for creating an object to new separate object.
+Simple Factory used for encapsulation some mutable part of code designed for creating an object to new separate object.

+Factory Method is creational pattern that uses factory methods to deal with a problem of creating objects without having to specify the exact class of the object which will be created.

 Packages:
 - com.technoboom.PizzaFactory